-The aim of this master program is to train and educate students with a biomedical or Life Sciences or related Bachelor's degree to obtain a Master's degree.
+The aim of the Master Oncology program is to train and educate students with a biomedical or related Bachelor's degree to obtain a Master's degree.

-The final program qualifications (assessment criteria) are focused on the ability to address complex research questions and to perform independent state-of-the-art research in the field of clinical life sciences.
-This is a research master program.
-The program qualifications should therefore comply to a research standard for what we call a "novice researcher": a scientist at the start of a full academic career, and we therefore developed a profile with end qualifications.
-Within this master program, four roles for a novice researcher have been defined that are based on the CanMEDS (Canadian Medical Education Directions for Specialists) system, and have been adapted for research.
+The final program qualifications (assessment criteria) are focused on the ability to address complex research questions and to perform independent state-of-the-art research in the field of oncology.
+The qualifications comply with international academic standards and demands from daily oncology research practice.
+The program qualifications should therefore comply to a research standard for what we call a "early stage researcher": a scientist at the start of a full academic career, and we therefore developed a profile with end qualifications.
+Within the Master Oncology program, four roles for a novice researcher have been defined that are based on the CanMEDS (Canadian Medical Education Directions for Specialists) system, and have been adapted for research.
 The four roles in order of importance are "scholar", "collaborator", "communicator" and "manager".
 Each role requires distinct competences (Article 9.4, Table 1).
-These competences are employed as the final qualifications of this master program.
+These competences are employed as the final qualifications of the Master Oncology program.

-Article 9.4 Program competences
+Article 9.4 Exit qualifications

-1. In all events, a graduate of the degree program will have the attainment level as described in Table 1.
+In all events, a graduate of the degree program will have the attainment level as described in Table 1.

-Table 1: Roles of the novice researcher.
+Table 1: Roles of the early stage researcher.

-lable 1: Roles of the novice researcher.
-Role 1 Scholar The r The novice researcher keeps their own knowledge and skills up-to-date and transfers scientific knowledge to others.
-The novice researcher works independently in a professional manner in the process of drafting, implementing and evaluating areas of research.
-The novice researcher steers the own professional development.
-1.1 The novice researcher keeps their own knowledge up-to-date.
-1.2 The novice researcher performs research independently.
-1.3 The novice researcher efficiently familiarizes themselves with a new area of research.
-1.4 The novice researcher exhibits adequate professional behavior.
-1.5 The novice researcher is able to steer their own professional development.
-Role 2 - Collaborator The novice researcher participates effectively and appropriately in a multidisciplinary research team and in the inter-collegial peer review processes.
-The novice researcher is able to build a network of contacts and to use them adequately.
-2.1 The novice researcher participates effectively in a multidisciplinary research team.
-2.2 The novice researcher makes adequate use of networks in the research field.
-2.3 The novice researcher participates in the inter-collegial peer review process. -
+The early stage researcher keeps their own knowledge and skills up-to-date and transfers scientific knowledge to others.
+The early stage researcher works independently in a professional manner in the process of drafting, implementing and evaluating areas of research.
+The early stage researcher steers their own professional development.

+Role 1 Scholar

+ueve elopment.
+1.1 The early stage researcher keeps their own knowledge up-to-date.
+1.2 The early stage researcher performs research independently.
+1.3 The early stage researcher efficiently familiarizes themselves with a new area of research.
+1.4 The early stage researcher exhibits adequate professional behavior.
+1.5 The early stage researcher is able to steer their own professional development.
+Role 2 - Collaborator the The early stage researcher participates effectively and appropriately in a multidisciplinary research team and in the inter-collegial peer review processes.
+The early stage researcher is able to build a network of contacts and to use them adequately.
+2.1 The early stage researcher participates effectively in a multidisciplinary research team.
+2.2 The early stage researcher makes adequate use of networks in the research field.
+2.3 The early stage researcher participates in the inter-collegial peer review process.
+Role 3 - Communicator The early stage researcher gives oral and written reports of the research to colleagues in their own discipline and to other stakeholders.
+The early stage researcher participates in scientific discussions and debates and takes a position in such discussions and debates.

-Role 3 - Communicator The novice researcher gives oral and written reports of the research to colleagues in their own discipline a and to other stakeholders.
-The novice researcher participates in scientific discussions and debates and takes a stance in such discussions and debates.
-3.1 The novice researcher provides verbal and written reports of the research to colleagues in their own discipline and to other stakeholders.
-3.2 The novice researcher participates in scientific discussions on research.
-3.3 The novice researcher participates in the public debate on research.
-Role 4 - Manager The r novice researcher organizes their own research adequately within the applicable quality and financial frameworks, in order to achieve the set goals.
-4.1 The novice researcher can organize and manage scientific research.
-4.2 The novice researcher understands the financial aspects of research.
-4.3 The novice researcher contributes to the quality improvement of research and of the research institute.
+3.1 The early stage researcher provides verbal and written reports of the research to colleagues in their own discipline and to other stakeholders.
+3.2 The early stage researcher participates in scientific discussions on research.
+3.3 The early stage researcher participates in the public debate on research.
+Role 4 - Manager early stage researcher organizes their own research adequately within the applicable quality and financial neworks, in order to achieve the set goals. early stage researcher organizes their own research adequately within the applicable quality and financial fram early stage researcher organizes their own research adequately within the applicable quality and financial neworks, in order to achieve the set goals.